Xola-lab/Excel-Analysis-of-SAA-Group/README.md

 The purpose of this project was to assess the airline's financial health by analysing key metrics such as total income, operating costs, and net income/loss, providing insights into the overall operational performance and areas for improvement.

-This project demonstrates the ability to clean, prepare, and analyse raw financial data, uncovering insights that are crucial for decision-making.
+This project demonstrates my ability to clean, prepare, and analyse raw financial data, uncovering insights that are crucial for decision-making.

 ## Data Structure
 The data struture for SAA's financial income statement was only a single table, containing the key sections of a financial statement: